bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

   henry
   bob

-Note also that to check if a list is empty, it is possible to check the list itself:
+To check if a list is empty it is possible to check the list itself:

 .. code-block:: text